 Serving as a foundation to Theory of Knowledge, this course aims to expand students' critical and reflective thinking skills to facilitate independent inquiry and reflection.
-Students will also practise academic writing and hone their research skills.
+Students will also practise academic writing and hone their research and citation skills.

 This course will be allotted one lesson per cycle.
-The main focus of the instructional time will be on enhancing students' thinking skills through exploration of topics such as current affairs, social issues and other relevant matters.
-The course will also guide students in learning how to develop research questions and further develop their understanding of academic honesty practices such as knowing how and when to cite sources for different purposes.
+The main focus of the instructional time will be on enhancing students' thinking skills through exploration of ATL skills, social issues and other relevant matters.
+1 The course will also develop students' understanding of academic honesty practices such as knowing how and when to cite sources for different purposes.